 PLO:

-- Increasingly popular online, with many players drawn to the action and potential for big pots.
+- It is increasingly popular online, with many players drawn to the action and potential for big pots.

 - Online play allows for practicing complex hand scenarios and improving strategic depth.